ziglang/docker-zig/README.md

 This only needs to be done if we need to tweak the build environment, or if we update the LLVM or Clang dependencies.

+Decide whether to bump the base alpine image version.

 ```
 docker build --build-arg MAKE_JOBS=-j$(nproc) -t ziglang/static-base:llvm10-$(uname -m)-1 .
 docker push ziglang/static-base:llvm10-$(uname -m)-1